albioninnovate/sensors_telescope/README.md

   reader, writer = await asyncio.open_connection('triscopepi.local', 8888)

 the host name can be used if that matches the IP address.
-In the case of two networks being active (Ethernet and WIFI) the Rpi may have two address.
-The connection can be forced over the direct link ether net byt switching off the WIFI and making a call to the server via the host name.
-After this is done the wifi can be switched back on with the host name remaining accociated  with the ethernet connection
+In the case of two networks being active (Ethernet and WI-FI) the Rpi may have two addresses.
+The connection can be forced over the direct link ether net byt switching off the WI-FI and making a call to the server via the host name.
+After this is done the Wi-Fi can be switched back on with the host name remaining associated  with the ethernet connection

 ##references
-Character LCD display
+Character LCD
 https://circuitpython.readthedocs.io/projects/charlcd/en/latest/